Starting seeds properly can make or break your entire growing season! Here are our best tips and tricks for starting seeds indoors.

 - Team up with a neighbor and share seeds if you have leftovers!

 - Don’t start your seeds too early, especially tomatoes.
 Most annual flowers and vegetables should be sown indoors about 6 weeks before the last frost in your area.
-See our Best Planting Dates for Seeds chart so you get the timing right.
+Check out our Planting Calendar to see when to start seeds (indoors and outdoors) in your area.

 - You may have to soak, scratch, or chill seeds before planting, as directed on packet.

 - Use clean containers.
 Most seed catalogs offer seedling flats, peat pots, and other growing containers, but egg carton compartments make good containers, too.
 Be sure to poke holes in the sides near the bottom of the containers you use in order to allow excess water to drain.

 - Label your containers now!
 There’s nothing more frustrating than forgetting what you planted.